 Copyright © Nucleus Medical Media, Inc.

-Potential problems are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Reconstruction involves the use of tendon tissue from another part of the body or from a donor cadaver.
-The remains of the damaged ligament are cleaned away from the knee joint.
-Small incisions are made in the surface of the thighbone and shinbone inside the knee.
-The donated tendon is threaded through these incisions and secured with screws or staples.
-Over time the bone will grow over the tendon to form a tight connection.
+If the PCL needs to be reconstructed, a tendon from another part of the body or a donor will be used.
+The remains of the damaged ligament will be cleaned away from the knee joint.
+Small incisions will be made in the thighbone and shinbone.
+The new tendon will be threaded through the incisions and held down with screws or staples.
+The incisions will be closed with stitches and covered with bandages.

 At the Care Center

-During your stay, the care staff will take steps to reduce your chance of infection such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 Ortho Info—American Academy of Orthopaedic Surgeons